-The trampoline park industry currently stands largely unregulated, with no proper laws or operational guidelines given by the governments.
-Only a handful of states have passed limited laws to contain the accidents that take place at these parks.
-However, owing to the increased number of reported injuries, governments have now started attempts to pass statutes and regulations to ensure safety measures are taken by park management.
+The trampoline park industry currently stands largely unregulated, with no proper laws or operational guidelines.
+Only a handful of jurisdictions have passed limited laws regarding accidents that take place at trampoline parks.
+However, owing to the increased number of reported injuries, state officials have now started attempts to pass statutes and regulations to ensure park management takes safety measures.

-Also, in cases where excessive people are allowed to rush into parks, accidents become more likely.
-People colliding and stumbling into other’s trampoline cause double jumps and severe injuries.
-Also, the absence of adequate staff to overlook and monitor the jumpers contributes to them’ injuries.
+Also, in cases where an excessive number of people are allowed to rush into these parks, accidents become more likely.
+People colliding and stumbling into other’s trampolines cause double jumps and severe injuries.
+Furthermore, the absence of adequate staff overlooking and monitoring the jumpers can also contribute to their injuries.

 Trampoline park liability

-The victim is owed compensation for the injury as well as the repercussions that it ensued and can claim all of these as damages.
+An injured victim of trampoline park negligence can seek compensation for their damages.
 The matter would either be decided on its merits or might just be settled between the parties outside the court.

 If you are a victim facing financial hardships before your trampoline park case settles, you could benefit from lawsuit funding for injuries caused at the facility.
 Pre-settlement legal funding is not a conventional loan due to its no win- no pay guarantee.
 This means if you don’t win your case, you are no longer tied to paying back the advance.